microsoft/aerial_wildlife_detection/doc/launch_aide.md

 # Launching AIde

-Note that the instructions below launch AIde using the [Gunicorn server](https://gunicorn.org/) directly, which might be detrimental and is not designed for deployment.
+The instructions below launch AIde using the [Gunicorn server](https://gunicorn.org/).
-To deploy AIde properly, see [here](deployment.md).
+If you wish to deploy AIde properly, see [here](deployment.md) instead.